Winter Holds Up Nature's Mirror

 In Her Nature is a year long exploration into the healing power of the natural world.
 Season by season, setting out to awaken the spirit, and rekindle joy.
 The weekly journal of a neighborhood, its plants and birds and creatures — and how they are helping repair a heart and rebirth a soul.

 It’s now the middle of January and the middle of winter in Colorado.
 The first day of the new year finally ushered in a longed-for and much-needed hibernal season.
-So now, the days implore us to stay home, drink tea, and don cocoon layers to quell the biting winds and drifting snow.
+So now, the days implore us to stay home, drink tea, and wrap ourselves in layers that speak of sanctuary against the biting winds and drifting snow.
 It’s a welcome time.
 We all require some stillness and silence to rest and prepare.

 I’m continually struck by the resilience of the plants and creatures of this wild place and wonder if I’m actually a Coloradan-still-in-training.